mehulcode12/Pong-Air-Hockey-2-Player-Game-using-turtle-graphics-python/README.txt

 Frequently Asked Questions;

 How to run this game?
-  1.Download the zip file
+  1.Download the zip file:-
   2.Extract those files to a specified location
   3.open and run the "main.py" file

 I don't have python installed on my machine?
-  Don't worry, A exe file will be provided for that case link to exe file:-
+  Don't worry, A exe file will be provided for that case link to exe file:- https://github.com/mehulcode12/Pong-Air-Hockey-2-Player-Game-using-turtle-graphics-python/blob/main/mehulcode12.exe

 How to play this game?
   For player 1: